bird-house/birdhouse-workshop/docs/source/basics/plotter_cli.rst

 See :ref:`prepare`.

-Activate the conda workshop enviroment:
+Activate the Conda workshop enviroment:

 .. code-block:: bash